Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 6. Rajasthani Thali: If you want to sample everything at once, go for a traditional Rajasthani

-Where to try: 1559 AD, Gordhan Thal, and Rajwada Bites offer wholesome thalis in a royal
+to try: 1559 AD, Gordhan Thal, and Rajwada Bites offer wholesome thalis in a royal ambience.

 7. Malai Ghewar and Mohanthal: For dessert, try Malai Ghewar (a disc-shaped sweet soaked in sugar

-dining by the lake in a heritage restaurant, each bite brings you closer to the flavors of Rajasthan.
+street-side snacks or dining by the lake in a heritage restaurant, each bite brings you closer to the

 Udaipur, known for its shimmering lakes, regal palaces, and romantic ambiance, is a year-round